 Today's new puzzle is based on a vintage illustration from The Fruit Grower's Guide (1891) by John Wright.
 It depicts three peach cultivars popular at the time.
 Hundreds of peach and nectarine cultivars are known.
 Peach breeding has favored cultivars with more firmness, more red color, and shorter fuzz on the fruit surface.
 Peaches are eaten raw, dried, made into jams and preserves or turned into juice.

 The eggplant, aubergine or brinjal is grown worldwide for its edible fruit.
 The purple fruit, featured in this fun puzzle, is used in several cuisines.
 Eggplants can be steamed, barbecued, stir-fried, stewed, pan fried, deep fried, roasted, pickled, or curried.
 Raw eggplant can have a bitter taste, with an astringent quality, but it becomes tender when cooked and develops a rich flavor.

 If you didn't know, tea (in reference to food, rather than the drink) has long been used as an umbrella term for several different meals.
 Teatime is the time at which the tea meal is usually eaten, which is late afternoon to early evening.
 The most common ingredients of a light tea are tea itself, with cakes, biscuits or pastries, bread and jam, and sandwiches.
 So what are you waiting for?
 Grab a cup of tea and join us for a few minutes of relaxation.
 Have fun!

 Didn't find something you like?
-Don't worry we have thousands of online puzzle games in our gallery for both kids and adults alike.
+Don't worry we have thousands of other online puzzle games similar or better then "Colorful Candies" .